Dozens of men have died in disturbing circumstances in privatized, immigrant-only prisons.

 Richard Hoy, a longtime Philadelphia lawyer who has defended many people facing prosecution by Williams’ office, said that when he allowed Williams’ family to vacation at his Key West, Florida beach house, “I never considered it a gift.
 I considered it a friend using my home.
 That’s all ...

 Alabama: St. Clair Correctional Facility guard Deandre Price resigned just after his July 5, 2016 arrest for possession of a controlled substance and promoting contraband within a state correctional facility.
 Price was caught with drugs and other contraband as he reported for work; Alabama Department of Corrections officials said he had been employed at the prison for only a few months.
 His arrest was the second time in less than two months that a guard was arrested for smuggling contraband at St. Clair.
 In May 2016, guard V’aires Davis, 24, was arrested on similar charges for trying to sneak marijuana into the facility.

 Arizona: According to a June 24, 2016 filing in a court case challenging the constitutionality of the state’s execution methods, the Arizona Department of Corrections’ supply of lethal injection drug midazolam had expired and the state was unable to replace it, leaving the executions of at least seven death row prisoners in limbo.
 The court filing also indicated that the DOC lacked other lethal injection drugs, namely pentobarbital and sodium thiopental.
-Arizona has not carried out an execution since 2014, when prisoner Joseph Wood took almost two hours to die after being injected with midazolam ...
+Arizona has not carried out an execution since 2014, when prisoner Joseph Wood took almost two hours to die after being injected with midazolam and hydromorphone ...